anmonteiro/chital/README.md

 var scraper = mns({
   url : "http://news.ycombinator.com/news",
   type : "text/html",
+  selectors : {
-  // a CSS selector that gathers every article you want to scrape listSelector : "td:not([align]).title",
+    // a CSS selector that gathers every article you want to scrape list : "td:not([align]).title",
     // a CSS selector for each property you want to gather from
-  // the article listing (relative to the listSelector) articleSelector : {
+    // the article listing (relative to the listSelector) article : {
       // you can pass an object with keys
       // selector and attr.
 In this case, it specifies that
       // you want to gather the href attribute from the "a"
       // selector
       url : {
         selector : "a",
         attr : "href"
       },
       // or simply a CSS selector that's relative to the
       // listSelector which you specified before
       src : "span",
       title : "a"
+    }
   }
 });